-I used to be a Gay Evangelical
+I used to be a Gay

 I used to be gay.
 In fact, pretty much everyone in the conservative church in Pennsylvania where I grew up considered themselves gay.
 Today most Christians consider being a conservative Christian and being gay mutually exclusive.
 Back in the 1950s most of us considered ourselves gay because we were Christians.
 We even dressed gay and sang about it: “Don we now our gay apparel.”[1]
 Of course we didn’t consider ourselves to be homosexual.
 We were just gay—we were happy, lively, bright, cheery, lighthearted “since Jesus came into our heart.”
 Those of us who were comfortable saying we were gay in the 1950’s don’t say we’re gay any more.
 How come?
 We’re still happy, we’re just not gay—the meaning changed.